 - Maintain a cumulative GPA of at least a 2.5

 - Be in good student conduct and academic standing

 - Willing to serve as a role model to other student

 - Submit an online RA application (see Apply! above)

 - Provide contact information for 1 faculty/staff reference

 - Submit a Cover Letter & Resume

-- Eligible applicants will participate in an individual and group interview process
+- Eligible applicants will participate in an individual interview process

 Be Ahead of the Game!